Cheeses12/ObsidianRepo/Education and Capitalism/Capitalism and American Education.md

 ---
 - The top emotions that kids feel in school is stressed and bored and 75% of feelings related to school are negative
 - American politics and by extension, the American public has shifted further to the right
-	- American politicians have become more and more devoted to the free market and
+	- American politicians have become more and more devoted to the free market and the result of this is the cutting of corners for greater profits
+		- Only so many corners to cut
+			- This can be seen across America from infrastructure to factories to supply chains and to education
+- The underfunding of education is to be expected under capitalism
+	- People say that poor performance in schools is reason enough to cut funding even though the reason that there is poor performance in the first place is because budget was cut.
+- New thing in education is more right-wing ideology being infused into education
+	- Example of this is Praeger U where they are known to spread outright lies